11 Jobs to Avoid as an INTP

 9. Emergency Medical Technician

 Emergency medics must react quickly to a constantly changing physical environment, which can be overwhelming for INTPs.
-These personalities prefer to have time and space to think through problems rather than being thrust into a fast-paced, high-stress situation.
+This personality type prefers to have time and space to think through problems rather than being thrust into a fast-paced, high-stress situation.
 The job can be physically taxing, which may not appeal to INTPs who prefer more cerebral activities.
 In addition, emergency medical technicians may be called upon to provide emotional support in highly charged situations, which can be uncomfortable for an INTP.

 10. Housekeeper